instancio/instancio/website/docs/user-guide.md

 This will produce an address object with all strings set to "foo".
 However, since field selectors have higher precedence, the city will be set to "bar".

-In the following example, the city will also be set to "bar" because predicate `fields()` selector has lower precedence than the regular `field()` selector:
+In the following example, the city will also be set to "bar" because the predicate `fields()` selector has lower precedence than the regular `field()` selector:

 ``` java linenums="1"